Kayli/logspub/dev-distributed-k8.md

 ## basics

-- pods that are running inside k8 are running on a private, isolated network
 - kubectl is cli for k8s
 - minikube provides simple local k8 cluster
 - helm is a k8 package manager